realmagicgreen/magicgreenastro/src/content/posts/apparel-brands-go-green.md

 ---
 title: Apparel Brands Go Green
-subtitle: "Go green or go home, millennials shop Eco-Friendly, new study finds."
+subtitle: 'Go green or go home, millennials shop Eco-Friendly, new study finds.'
 category: know
-description: "New data has found that Americans don’t want to get caught buying from a company exploiting the planet The findings show that 90% of millennials will buy..."
+description: 'New data has found that Americans don’t want to get caught buying from a company exploiting the planet The findings show that 90% of millennials will buy...'
 pubDate: 2018-05-04
 publish: true
 tags: